 Based on my answers to their risk questionnaire algorithm, I ended up with a 63% stocks vs. 37% bonds allocation.
-My initial review circa June 2010 knocked the fact that (1) their stock allocation was all US-based and (2) their bond allocation was entirely Treasury Inflation-Protected bonds.
+My initial review circa June 2010 was critical of the fact that (1) their stock allocation was all US-based and (2) their bond allocation was entirely Treasury Inflation-Protected bonds.
 As of November 2010, they indeed added nominal Treasury Bonds to their asset allocation.
 As of September 2011, the adjusted their stock portfolio to add international stock exposure in the form of a conservative 35% international/65% US split.
 (Market-cap weighting is closer to 55% international/45% US.)
-Here is their current target breakdown for stocks and bond portions, separately:
+Below is their old target breakdown for stocks and bond portions (late-2011 to late-2013):

 Stock Portion Only